-There will be many opportunities to get involved in The Heights Streetscape Plan.
-Check the project calendar in the right sidebar to see when the next meeting is scheduled.
-If you want email updates, sign up for updates via Hood River Connect and select ‘Urban Renewal Heights District’ under “Current Issues”.
+If you want email updates and reminders about upcoming meetings, sign up for updates via Hood River Connect and select ‘Urban Renewal Heights District’ under “Current Issues”.
 You may also leave us a comment via the form below.

 Heights Streetscape Project - We’d Like to Hear from You!Your valuable input and participation throughout the process is critical to identify and prioritize improvements to make the Heights District a safe, vibrant, and economically successful district for the community.

 As stated in the Heights Urban Renewal Plan, “the purpose of urban renewal is to improve specific areas of a city that are poorly developed or underdeveloped.
 These areas can have old or deteriorated buildings, public spaces that need improvements, streets and utilities in poor condition, a complete lack of streets and utilities altogether, or other obstacles to development.
 The Area has infrastructure needs, lacks adequate streetscape and parking, and does not have a program for assistance to business owners.”